 - Throw away the hotel soaps and travel bottles of shampoo and conditioner from your vacation two years ago.

-- Throw away the makeup that has been in your makeup for over two years.
+- Get rid of the makeup that has been in your makeup for over two years.

 - Dispose of expired medications – prescription and over the counter.